-AS Level qualifications are graded on the scale: A, B, C, D, E, where A is the highest.
+A level qualifications are graded on the scale: A\, A, B, C, D, E, where A\ is the highest.
 Learners who fail to reach the minimum standard for E will be Unclassified (U).
-Only subjects in which grades A to E are attained will be recorded on certificates.

-Papers are graded on the scale a, b, c, d, e, where a is the highest.
-Learners who fail to reach the minimum standard for e with be unclassified (u).
+Only subjects in which grades A\ to E are attained will be recorded on certificates.
+Papers are graded on the scale a\, a, b, c, d, e, where a\ is the highest.
+Learners who fail to reach the minimum standard for e will be Unclassified (u).
 Individual paper results will not be recorded on certificates.